TheScripters/kpfw/README.md

 All contributions are welcome.
 Start with creating an issue and go from there.
 Explain what the issue is.
 If you want to submit a pull request, reference the issue and explain what's being fixed and how.
 Be sure to include comments in your code.

 Come chat with us: [https://kpfw.me/chat](https://kpfw.me/chat)

+Check out announcements in the #announcement channel.
+We will be announcing changes there.